 From Arthur's Seat - growing a digital platform out of a writing community

-Magali Roman, editor-in-chief of this year's Creative Writing anthology, shares her experiences of leading a large student publishing team.
+Magali Roman, Editor-in-Chief of Volume Four of our Creative Writing anthology, shares her experiences of leading a large student publishing team.

 Published by Egg Box, the anthology aims 'to capture the spirit of each year of the MSc programme, bringing together a class of international voices and fresh, exciting perspectives into one place’.